ymzayek/EBRAINS-Connectivity-Analysis/README.md

 ## Quick start

-Make sure you have the requirements installed and run the following [notebook](https://github.com/NicolasGensollen/EBRAINS-Connectivity-Analysis/blob/main/Notebooks/connectivity-analysis-pieline.ipynb).
+Make sure you have the requirements installed and run the following [notebook](https://github.com/ymzayek/EBRAINS-Connectivity-Analysis/blob/main/Notebooks/connectivity-analysis-pipeline.ipynb).

 ## Contacts

-For any question you can contact Nicolas Gensollen at *nicolas.gensollen@inria.fr*.
+For any question you can contact Yasmin Mzayek at *yasmin.mzayek@inria.fr*.